 One of the most widely-known supplements for inflammation is curcumin.
 It's a compound that occurs naturally in turmeric and happens to be its most active constituent, giving it medicinal properties (which explains why the herb is so lauded in the wellness world).
 Alpert names it one of the top supplements to take for chronic inflammation, explaining that "it can reduce inflammation in diabetes and heart disease."
-One study shows its effects on being able to manage chronic inflammation associated with diseases like asthma, bronchitis, colitis, and arthritis, among others.
+One study published in 2017 shows its effects on being able to manage chronic inflammation associated with diseases like asthma, bronchitis, colitis, and arthritis, among others.

 Your post-workout matcha or nightly cup of green tea may just be a habit, but as it turns out, green tea actually contains biologically active compounds that can seriously help ease inflammation.
 Among these compounds is epigallocatechin 3-gallate (EGCG), which according to the Arthritis Foundation, is a type of polyphenol touted as a powerful anti-inflammatory.